shivannis/xandr-docs-public/xandr-docs/monetize/getting-started-with-key-value-targeting.md

 ## Video overview

-For an overview of working with key/value targeting, view this training video: [Key Value Targeting Training](https://player.vimeo.com/video/212810941).
+For an overview of working with key/value targeting, see [Key/value targeting](key-value-targeting.md).